Austin Transportation and Public Works

-Living Streets Improvements
+Living Streets

 Program Values

-• Neighborhood support: a high percentage of residents living along proposed Living Street activations support them.
+• Neighborhood support: A high percentage of residents living along proposed Living Street activations support them.

 • Need for multimodal infrastructure: Living Streets activations help create safer walking conditions in areas with incomplete sidewalks.